timjen3/ttrpg-engine/Readme.md

 Entities have attributes that can be used within equations.
 To inject entity attributes into equations you must add a Mapping with a Entity property set.
 Setting the Entity property will make the mapping source the entity with the specified name.

 Derived Attributes are attributes that are themselves formulas.
 They might be derived from other attributes, or simply a random number (ie: "rnd(1,1,6)").
 These are supported with some caveats.
 The attribute key must start and end with a tilda (~).
+Equations that use these derived attributes must reference them in the same manner, ie: ~attribute~

 Entities can have 0+ categories for organizational purposes.